-The hike in Newlands Forest today was beautiful but challenging.
-At least 80% of the trail was on rocks and many were large boulders – making it challenging going uphill as well as coming back down.
-It would have been difficult without sturdy hiking boots and poles and I had to keep my eyes focused on the trail, not the scenery.
+The hike in Newlands Forest today was beautiful but challenging going uphill as well as coming down.
+At least 80 percent of the trail was on slippery wet rocks and large boulders.
+It would have been difficult without sturdy hiking boots and poles.
+I had to keep my eyes focused on the trail, instead of the spectacular scenery.

-We climbed Woodcutter’s Trail following along a rocky creek bed most of the way.
-Hikers can bring their dogs on the trails so we shared the hike with dogs of all sizes and shapes.
-Many of them took a dip in the creek along the way, so the rocks in the spots where they shook themselves dry were wet and slippery.
+We climbed Woodcutter’s Trail, following a rocky creek bed most of the way up.
+Hikers can bring their dogs on the trails, so we shared the hike with dogs of all sizes and shapes.
+Along the way, many of them took a dip in the creek, so rocks in spots where they shook their shaggy coats dry were slippery and wet.

-At the top we had a divine little picnic in the thick of the lush green forest.
-There were several people picnicking and some of them shared Table Mountain hiking stories with me and my hiking companions – Annabel and Ann.
+At the top we stopped for a picnic lunch in the thick of the lush verdant green forest of endangered fynbos and other indigenous vegetation.
+Several hikers were picnicking, and some shared Table Mountain hiking stories with me and my hiking companions – Annabel and Ann.

-I’m learning what a large mountain it is and that there are many trails of all levels.
-Guides lead Table Mountain hiking trips that last from a few days to weeks.
-You can pay others to take care of the food and camping or carry your own supplies.
-I’m smitten and can see spending many days exploring this incredible landscape which oddly seems comfortable and familiar.
+I’m learning what a large mountain it is, with many hiking trails of all levels.
+Guides lead Table Mountain hikes and trips that last from days to weeks.
+You can pay others to arrange food and camping or carry your own supplies.
+I anticipate spending many happy days exploring this incredible landscape which seems comfortable and somehow familiar.

-Newlands Forest is a conservancy area on the eastern slopes of Table Mountain.
-It’s owned and maintained by the Table Mountain National Parks Board and the Cape Town City Parks Department.
+Newlands Forest is a “conservancy area” on the eastern slope of Table Mountain.
+It’s owned and maintained by Table Mountain National Parks and Cape Town City Parks.
 The area includes a fire station, nursery, and reservoir.
-Helicopters used to fight fires in Cape Town take off and land at a Newlands Forest heliport.
+Fire fighting helicopters take off and land at Newlands Forest Helipad.

-Newlands Forest is a “natural transition zone” between endangered indigenous plants – Granite Fynbos and Peninsula Shale Fynbos.
-At one time the area supported large indigenous forests (fynbos) but in the late 1800s they felled most of the forest and cleared the fynbos to make way for commercial pine plantations.
+Newlands Forest is a “natural transition zone” between endangered indigenous plants like Granite Fynbos and Peninsula Shale Fynbos.
+At one time, the area supported indigenous forests, but in the late 1800s most of the fynbos was felled to make way for commercial pine plantations.

-Peninsula granite fynbos is an endangered vegetation type but it is still found on the southern edges of Newlands Forest.
-The ecosystem is endemic to Cape Town and occurs nowhere else in the world.
+Peninsula granite fynbos is an endangered vegetation still found on the southern edges of Newlands Forest.
+The endemic ecosystem occurs nowhere else in the world.
 The striking silver tree with its giant protea flowers grows in this vegetation only.
-Other indigenous tress include stinkwood and yellowwood – both used for construction and to make furniture.
+Indigenous trees include stinkwood and yellowwood – both are popular for construction and furniture.

-As indigenous wood supplies declined, the authorities cleared the eastern slopes of Table Mountain for commercial plantations.
-These plantations imported two types of trees, pines from Europe and America and gums (eucalyptus) from Australia.
-These two species supplied wood for the growing Cape timber industry.
-They grew fast, had quality wood, and produced straight uniform growth which made them easy to harvest.
+When indigenous wood supplies declined, authorities cleared the eastern slopes of Table Mountain for commercial plantations.
+The plantations imported pines from Europe and America and gums from Australia.
+The two species supplied wood for the growing Cape timber industry.
+The trees grew fast, had quality wood, and produced straight uniform growth making them easy to harvest.
 The imported trees rapidly spread and became invasive.
-Today, pine and eucalyptus trees are category 2 invasive weeds and rapidly seed into the surrounding indigenous forests and fynbos.
+Today, eucalyptus and pine trees are category 2 invasive weeds that rapidly seed into indigenous forests and fynbos.

-The two World Wars created a boom in the timber industry and the size of the imported forests grew.
-After the wars Cape Town’s logging industry declined.
-Removal of some of the tree plantations allowed for the return of the original natural fynbos vegetation.
-In Newlands Forest the last crop of imported trees stayed unharvested.
-The area took on a new function as a recreational area.
+Two World Wars created a boom in the timber industry, so the size of imported forests grew.
+After the wars, Cape Town’s logging industry declined.
+Removal of some of the tree plantations allowed for the return of indigenous fynbos vegetation.
+After the last crop of imported trees was unharvested, that area of Newlands Forest became a popular recreational area.